 Yes, all domesticated animals and livestock in Anderson County must be contained / secured on the owner’s property.
 This includes domesticated animals as well as livestock.
 Violation of this can be a fine of up to $1087.50 per animal.

 Who do I contact if I have a feral / stray cat problem?

 Since the county is actively participating in the TNR (Trap, Neuter, Release) program, the Anderson County P.A.W.S. facility has taken on the responsibility of assisting the public with all feral / stray cat issues.
 Live cat traps can be loaned through the shelter to assist in the safe trapping of the cats.
-For more information on this program please call the Anderson County P.A.W.S. facility via email at email@example.com and someone will get back with you.
+For more information on this program please contact the Anderson County P.A.W.S. facility via email at email@example.com and someone will get back with you.